JuanIrache/gopro-telemetry/readme.md

 - **timeIn** (string) By default the code uses MP4 time (local, based on device) for _cts_ and GPS time (UTC) for _date_.
 Specify one (**MP4** or **GPS**) in order to ignore the other.
 - **mp4header** (boolean) The GPMF atom from the header of the mp4 contains data (highlights, video settings) in a slightly different format.
 This flag will avoid making some of the assumptions we make for the rest of the data, like timing strategies.
 - **groupTimes** (number/string) Group samples by units of time (milliseconds).
 For example, if you want one sample per second, pass it 1000.
 It also accepts the string **frames** to match the output to the video frame rate.
 This can drastically reduce the output size.
 By default, it will interpolate new samples if a time slot is empty.
+- **removeGaps** (boolean) Will attempt to leave no empty spaces, in terms of _cts_ times, between non-consecutive data sources.
+Disabled when using _GPS_ time exclusively.
 - **disableInterpolation** (boolean) Will allow _groupTimes_ to work slightly faster by skipping time slots where there are no samples.
 - **disableMerging** (boolean) Will allow _groupTimes_ to work slightly faster by selecting one sample per time slot instead of merging them all.
 - **smooth** (number) Uses the adjacent samples os a sample to smoothen it.
 For example, a value of 3 would average 3 samples before and 3 samples after each one.
 This can be a slow process.